 Practice is on Thursday evenings at 8-10pm, in the Stephenson Room (in the Student Union building on Queen's Road).
 We’re practising fortnightly now, so we can fit in some lovely summer evenings at the local pubs.
 Check out our facebook page for details!

 Photos (Left-Right): Jenny Norris, Anna Smith, Rob M. Speed, K. Scholan

 Folk Club Sessions

-Bristol University Folk Club meets every Monday at 9 pm in the Coach and Horses, at the top of Whiteladies Road.
+Bristol University Folk Club meets every Monday at 9 pm in the Prince of Wales, on Glouchester Road.
 If you want somewhere to play your instrument without the pressure to perform, our sessions are great.
 With a relaxed and friendly setting, everybody’s welcome of any instrument or level of experience.
 You’re more than welcome to bring along your own folky pieces to play or sing, and you can find our regular tunes at https://bristolfolksoc.github.io/tunes if you want to have a look beforehand.

 We also meet up for dedicated singing sessions on the first Sunday of every month, 8 pm at the Highbury Vaults (quite near Student Health, on St. Michael’s Hill).
 It’s a friendly and supportive space, anyone who wants to sing is wholeheartedly welcome!
 We meet in the front room, to your right as you come in the front door.

 Sign up to the email list or join the facebook group and we'll also let you know about anything else we see going on in Bristol - there's a fantastic folk scene here but it can be easy to miss if you're not careful.
 Of course with our patented (*not really patented) folk dispatches you need never miss another ceilidh, concert or beautiful storytelling night.
 We look forward to getting to know you!

 Copyright (left): Richard Vigars; other photos: K. Scholan.